coderpick/nextjs-ssr-laravel-kit/README.md

-# Laravel Breeze - Next.js (SSR - Server Side Authentication) Edition ▲
+# Laravel Breeze - Next.js (SSR-Server Side Authentication) Edition ▲

 ## Introduction

 This is a SSR Next.js frontend for a Laravel backend apis which includes authentication, authorization, csrf protection, and more.
+It uses similar structure of the laravel breeze.
-I tried to make it with next-auth but that library is very much confusing including the refresh token, cookie expiration and seems confusing for first time users. so i built this starter kit in a simple way.
+I tried to make it with next-auth library but it's very much confusing including the refresh token, cookie expiration setting and it seems very confusing for the first time users. so i built this starter kit in a simple way.

-Core features:
+### Core features:
 - Stateless Authentication
 - SSR Authentication
 - Middleware checks for protected routes, guest routes, verify email just like laravel.